booch-self/self-concepts/README.md

 ## Inherent Concepts

-There are seventy-nine abstractions organized in eleven categories that build on Self's foundational abstractions and collectively which provide a common vocabulary at a slightly higher level of abstraction for the purpose of making various important systemic patterns manifest.
+There are eighty abstractions organized in eleven categories that build on Self's foundational abstractions and collectively which provide a common vocabulary at a slightly higher level of abstraction for the purpose of making various important systemic patterns manifest.

     Meta Organizational
     Identification